Ruon90/PCBuildMate/README.md

 1. Inputs

-   - Base build identifier or snapshot
+   - Base build component choices.
    - Context: target resolution (1080p / 1440p / 4K), use-case (gaming / workstation), and budget

 2. Preprocessing / Presorting

-   - Compatibility pruning: remove candidate upgrade parts that are incompatible with the base (socket mismatches, DDR generation differences, case size issues).
+   - Compatibility pruning: remove coponents that are out of budget and / or worse benchmarked performance than current build, then prune incompatible components for iterative loop (DDR generation differences, case size issues).
    - Price / performance deltas: for each candidate replacement compute `Δprice = price_new - price_old` and `Δperf = perf_new - perf_old` (where `perf` is Blender score for workstation or UserBenchmark scores for gaming).
    - Presort by `Δperf` descending.